muratgozel/dom-scripter/README.md

 **Add as many attributes as you want.** Properties and values placed inside the `attrs` property in options will be added to the `script` tag automatically like in the `inject` method.

 **Available locations.** `location` property specifies where the script should be injected.
-- `headEnd` (default) is after the last element inside the head.
+- `headEnd` (default) is after the last element inside the head block.
-- `bodyEnd` is after the last element inside the body.
+- `bodyEnd` is after the last element inside the body block.
+- `bodyStart` is before the first element inside body block.

 **Stylesheet example:**
 ```js